zkoesters/docker-mhserveremu/deploy/kubernetes/examples/README.md

 Overview

 This directory contains standalone Kubernetes manifests to run mhserveremu and expose it via different Ingress controllers locally using minikube or kind.
+All examples use HTTPS (port 443) with a self‑signed certificate for local testing, similar to the Docker examples.

 What you get
 - A base app (Namespace, Deployment, Service, PVC)